ISM6562-Big-Data/TEAM_DATA_MINERS/Final-Project-Implementing-schema-using-HIVE/Final Project-Implementing-schema-using-HIVE.md

 **Partitioning** helps in optimizing query performance by reducing the amount of data scanned during query execution.

 **Bucketing**  improves join performance, a common operation in data warehousing by clustering data that will frequently be queried together.
+In the current project, a bucket of size 10 is used to improve the query performance.

 ## Section III: Data Manipulation and Querying: